Use of 'sleep hormone' as a supplement is approved by Anvisa

 The substance can be found in small concentrations in foods such as strawberries, cherries, wines and chicken meat, for example.
 It can also be produced synthetically.

-In an interview with state, endocrinologist Suemi Marui explained that “sleep alterations, such as insomnia and drowsiness, lead to several hormonal, metabolic, neurological and psychological changes”.
+In an interview with Estadão, endocrinologist Suemi Marui explained that “sleep alterations, such as insomnia and drowsiness, lead to several hormonal, metabolic, neurological and psychological changes”.
 The doctor, however, said there is no scientific proof of the benefits of taking synthetic melatonin for these changes.
-Side effects of improper consumption of the substance are “headache, mental confusion, dizziness and nausea”, he alerts.
+Side effects of improper consumption of the substance are “headache, mental confusion, dizziness and nausea”, alert.

 Suemi highlighted that the natural production of melatonin depends on one’s sleep-wake pattern.
-“Sleep should be restful, meaning not waking up tired”, he summarizes.
+“Sleep should be restful, meaning not waking up tired,” he sums up.
 Her indication is that, when tiredness seems constant, seek a doctor.
 “Diseases that cause sleep disorders such as thyroid problems, sleep apnea and depression should be investigated and not treated with melatonin, which can delay diagnosis.”

+If you’ve noticed any incorrect information in our content, click the button and let us know so we can correct it as soon as possible.